dhanesh-gkmit/FitNote-Functional-Documentation/docs/trainer_functionalities.md

 They help trainers maintain consistency, save time, and ensure every client follows a personalized plan suited to their goals.

 ### How it works
-When a new client joins who dont have knowladge about the the workout splits & diet, the trainer usually starts with a **beginner-level template**.
+When a new client joins without workout or diet knowledg, the trainer usually starts with a **beginner-level template**.
 As the client progresses or introduces new requirements (like muscle gain, fat loss, or injury recovery), the trainer can **update or switch** them to a different template — ensuring the plan always aligns with their fitness stage.

 ### Functionalities